-- Section 2 describes the European legislative and regulatory framework for data protection, to which OPTIMAI should be compliant. - Section 3 sets out the methodology for managing data within OPTIMAI including the types of data, the process of FAIR data management, the management of personal data, legal, ethical and security considerations. - Section 4 reviews the current status of existing and known future or expected datasets that will be present in each work package. - Section 5 concludes the deliverable and sets out the path forward for managing data in the remainder of the project.
+- Section 2 describes the European legislative and regulatory framework for data protection, to which OPTIMAI should be compliant. - Section 3 sets out the methodology for managing data within OPTIMAI including the types of data, the process of FAIR data management, the management of personal data, legal, ethical, and security considerations, the data storage and back policies, the guidelines for the short- and long-term data archiving and preservation, the resources related to data management activities, roles and responsibilities for data management.

+- Section 4 reviews the current status of existing and known future or expected datasets that will be present in each work package. - Section 5 concludes the deliverable and sets out the path forward for managing data in the remainder of the project.